malyn/Enforth/DESIGN.md

 # Dictionary Header

 Each entry contains a 16-bit link field (comes first in case we need to word-align these things), an 8-bit flag field, a Name Field, and the Parameter Field.
-We don't need to bother with the reverse-dictionary stuff that MFORTH used because ARF is a token-threaded Forth and we take the hit of skipping over the NFA during compilation (at which point the PFA address is compiled into the new word).
+We don't need to bother with the reverse-dictionary stuff that MFORTH used because MFORTH is a token-threaded Forth and we take the hit of skipping over the NFA during compilation (at which point the PFA address is compiled into the new word).
 This slows down compilation, but I am not concerned about that given how infrequent it will be in this environment.

 Note that getting the name of an FFI definition is much slower, because we have to traverse the entire FFI list as well.